T2202A tax receipts are available online via your HUB account by the end of February for the previous calendar year (they are not mailed out).

 Is there a charge for a printed copy of my T2202A?

-There is no charge when you access and print your T2202A from your Student Portal or WebAdvisor Account.
-If you request that the College provide you with a printed copy it may be subject to a fee.
-Additional fees for faxing services, etc will apply.
+There is no charge when you access and print your T2202A from HUB.
+If you request the College provide you with a printed copy, you may be subject to a fee.
+Additional fees for faxing services, etc. will apply.

 What program name will be shown on my T2202A?

-If you were active in more than one program, the program you graduated from in 2017 is usually the program listed on your T22.
-If you did not graduate in 2017, your T22 will indicate the name of your most recent program.
+If you were active in more than one program, the program you most recently graduated from is usually the program listed on your T2202A, otherwise the name of your most recent program will be displayed.
 The program name listed should not affect your tax return.

-Why did someone in the same full-time program as me get different information on his or her T2202A?
+Why did someone in the same full-time program as me get different information on their T2202A?

 Why did I receive credit for months only – no tuition amount?

 A few College programs have terms that span more than one tax year, e.g., a Fall term runs from September to April.